Graphic of Google Analytics reporting graphs.

 Average engagement time per session is the average length of time the app was in the foreground or the website had focus in the browser during each session.
 Again, GA4 wants to show marketers and website owners how users are engaging with their brand by showing data that most accurately represents users’ presence on the site.
 In other words, GA4 significantly reduces any chances for misleading data.
 With the new average engagement time per session metric, you can see how long users are spending on your website on average with the assurance their time was spent being engaged.

-Where to Find Average Engagement Time Per Session
+Where To Find Average Engagement Time Per Session

 You can find your average engagement time per session and other engagement data easily in GA4.
 Just follow these steps: